Masters of Arts in Folklore, August 2011

 “Something Good from Helvetia,” Southern Foodways Alliance’s Gravy, April 11, 2014.

-“The Wharf.”
-Emily Hilliard and Ashley Melzer.
-Southern Foodways Alliance Greenhouse Grant Recipient.
-Short film.
-2013.
+“The Wharf” short film by Emily Hilliard and Ashley Melzer.
+Southern Foodways Alliance Greenhouse Grant Recipient, 2013.

 Archival processing & research, Audio and video production, Blogging, Collaborative ethnography, Curation, Editing, Event planning & coordination, Fieldwork, Grant writing, Management, Marketing & communications, Oral history, Photography, Public speaking, Radio hosting & production, Recipe development & testing, Social media, Teaching & curriculum development, Transcription, Writing